timestorage-project/timestorage/README.md

 ---

-# 📖 API Documentation
+# 📖 Canister Interaction Documentation

-Here is a detailed list of the API endpoints available in the Time Storage Backend.
+Here is a detailed list of the canister "endpoints" available in the Time Storage Backend.
 Each endpoint is explained with its parameters, usage examples, and expected responses.

 ---